z669016/adventofcode-2018/README.md

 It was never my intention to create the shortest program possible.
 I did try to create clear and simple implementations.

 ## Day 1
+A simple one to get started.
+For part 2 you can use a ```Set<Integer>``` as it won;t accept doubles.
+As soon as adding anothe r frequency fails, you found the answer.